ubervison/algorithms-summary/resume.md

 - If binary heap, each operation takes $O(\log V)$ time $\Rightarrow O(E\log V)$
 - More careful implementation time is $O(V\log V + E)$

+# Probabilistic analysis and randomized algorithms

+**Motivation: **

+Worst case does not usually happen

+- Average case analysis
+- Amortized analysis

+Randomization helps avoid worst-case and attacks by evil users

+- Choosing the pivot in quick-sort at random

+Randomization necessary in cryptography

+Can we get randomness?

+- How to extract randomness (extractors)
+- Longer "random behaving" strings from small seed (pseudorandom genrators)

+## Indicator Random Variable

+Simple but powerful technique for computing the expected value.
+In particular, in situations in which there may be dependence

+**Definition : ** Given a sample space and an event $A$, we define the *indicator random variable*

+$$I\{A\}$$